-1. English Composition (or Communications, in- -
+1. English Composition (or Communications, in-

-cluding 3 hours in Speech) 11 qt. hrs.
+cluding 3 hours in Speech)1 1 gt. hrs.

-2. Social Studies 8 5 "
+2. Social Studies 8 -, , ,

 3. Psychology and/or Education 8 " "

-4. Natural Science and/or Mathematics " ,,
+4. Natural Science and/or Mathematics 8

-5. Foreign Language (preferably German or
+5. Foreign Language (preferably German or Latin) 6 " "

-Latin) 16 ,, "

-6. Humanities (art, literature, history of civiliza

-tion, or appreciation or history of music " "
+6. Humanities (art, literature, history of civiliza- tion, or appreciation or history of music 8 " ,,

-7. Religion " "
+7. Religion 1 1 " "

-New Testament Greek " "
+8. New Testament Greek 8 "

-9. Electives in any area 18 "
+9. Electives in any area1 8 " "

-•

-Tetel 01 1
+-

-Total 96 qt. hrs.
+Total 9 6 qt. hrs.

-(1 semester hour is equal to 11/2 quarter hours)
+(1 semester hour is equal to $1\frac{1}{2}$ quarter hours)

-All entering students are required to take placement tests in English and Speech.
+All entering students are required to take placement tests in English and speech.
 If a student's score or rating does not reach the Seminary's minimum standard, he is required to take remedial work.
 Remedial work in speech involves either regular individual practice in the Speech Laboratory until the minimum standard is reached or successful completion of the pre-seminary course in public speaking.

 Placement tests in religion (Doctrine, New Testament, and Old Testament areas) are given to all students who do not present acceptable transfer credits from a synodical school.
-Scores on these tests which meet the Seminary standard allow the waiver of the required pre-seminary religion course of courses.
+Scores on these tests which meet the Seminary standard allow the waiver of the required pre-seminary religion course or courses.